Find Affordable College Courses

 84 Yearly Graduations

-The 4th most popular school in the country for curriculum and instruction majors who are seeking their graduate certificate is Augusta University.
+Augusta University comes in at #4 on our list of the most popular colleges offering graduate certificates in curriculum & instruction.
 Roughly 8,900 attend the school each year.
 The average in-state tuition for full-time undergraduates is $6,892 per year, while in-state graduate students, on average, pay $5,504 per year.
-For the 2020-2021 academic year, 84 graduate certificates were handed out to curriculum and instruction majors at Augusta University.
-Of these students, 77% were women and 27% were members of underrepresented racial-ethnic groups.
+During the most recent year for which we have data, 84 people received their graduate certificate in curriculum & instruction from Augusta University.
+About 76% of this group were women, and 31% were students from an underrepresented racial-ethnic group.

 #5